Thyroid Cancer

 - Anaplastic Thyroid Carcinoma

-What are symptoms of thyroid cancer?
+What are the symptoms of thyroid cancer?

 What causes thyroid cancer?

-Thyroid cancer can be caused by absorbing radioactive iodine released during a nuclear power plant disaster such as the 1986 nuclear accident at the Chernobyl power plant in Russia.
+Thyroid cancer can be caused by absorbing radioactive iodine released during a nuclear power plant disaster, such as the 1986 nuclear accident at the Chernobyl power plant in Russia.
 Children who were exposed were the most affected, and cancers were seen within a few years to 2-3 decades after that disaster.
 You can be protected from developing thyroid cancer due to a nuclear power plant emergency by taking potassium iodide, which blocks your thyroid from absorbing radioactive iodine.

 How is thyroid cancer diagnosed?